About Peace Bees

 Our latest effort is to bring employment to disadvantaged workers as part of our Second Chance program.
 We are developing programming to bring employment and year long apprenticeships in beekeeping and urban farming to the South Bend area with our partners at Goodwill Industries of Michiana.
 Rather than giving someone help we will empower individuals by teaching them job, social, and life skills so they can go on to be more self-sufficient and ready to move into the mainstream workforce.
 Our target are the disadvantaged workers that may be homeless, veterans or the previously incarcerated.
 We believe that everyone deserves a second chance.

 Changing the world one hive at a time,

 Alex, Jonelle and Steve

-Jonelle Lesniak, Chief Product Officer – Jonelle has a degree in Education from Ball State University and is a veteran K-8 teacher with nearly 30 years experience.
+Jonelle Lesniak, Chief Product Officer – Jonelle has a degree in Education from Ball State University and is a veteran K-8 teacher with nearly 30 years of experience.
 She has been a beekeeper since 2005.
-She was a Greene Township 4-H board member and served as Township Coordinator, County Advisory Board member as well as a leader for Photography, Computers and Adviser for Jr. Leaders and received the St. Joseph County Outstanding 4-H Leader Award.
+She was a Greene Township 4-H board member and served as Township Coordinator, County Advisory Board member as well as a leader for Photography, Computers, and received the St. Joseph County Outstanding 4-H Leader Award.
 Jonelle uses her education experience to hone the Peace Bees educational programs and is working on building Common Core based honey bee curriculum for grades K through 8.
 She assists in the apiary and teaches youth classes for Peace Bees.
 Jonelle assists with managing the business and is responsible for Mission Advancement and Quality Control from classes to hive products.